QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

    L\left(w^t\right) = l\left(w_t\right) L\left(w^{t-1}\right) .

-The likelihood ratio and its logarithm are our tools for making inferences using a classic frequentist approach due to Neyman and Pearson.
+The likelihood ratio and its logarithm are key tools for making inferences using a classic frequentist approach due to Neyman and Pearson :cite:`Neyman_Pearson`.

-The following Python code evaluates :math:`f` and :math:`g` as different beta distributions, then computes and simulates an associated likelihood ratio process by generating a sequence :math:`w^t` from **some** probability distribution, for example, i.i.d. draws from :math:`g`.
+To help us appreciate how things work, the following Python code evaluates :math:`f` and :math:`g` as different beta distributions, then computes and simulates an associated likelihood ratio process by generating a sequence :math:`w^t` from **some** probability distribution, for example, a sequence of  i.i.d. draws from :math:`g`.

 .. code-block:: python3